letsgitthis/portfolio-lts/README.md

 One such project that I have worked on is a screen recorder for my computer.
 NO MORE TIME LIMITS.
-I need to add a few additional features to utilize my web-cam, but this will allow me to include more video in the portfolios that discuss the projects I'm working on and what the code does.
+I need to add a few additional features to utilize my web-cam, but this will allow me to include more video in the portfolio that discuss the projects I'm working on and what the code does.

 ![site-under-construstion](construction.png "check-back-later")